MLMondays/MLMONDAYS/docs/doc1.md

 *B) Optional class assignment*: participants will be encouraged to adapt what they learned in the class to their own object recognition problems using their own data.

+____
 ## Week 3: Supervised Image Segmentation

 *A) Live session*: We'll work through jupyter notebooks containing workflows for image segmentation (pixelwise classification).
 We'll be trying to answer the question, `How much sand is there in the Outer Banks?`.
 To answer this question, we will train a deep learning model to segment dry sand pixels in aerial (nadir) imagery of the Outer Banks in North Carolina.
 See the [data page](doc2#how-much-sand-is-there-in-the-outer-banks) for more information.

+In this exercise, we will build and evaluate models to segment images of beaches.
+We will do so using two different class subsets on the same set of images.
+First, a binary segmentation of deep water versus everything else (shallow water and all subaerial environments).
+Second, four classes; deep water, shallow water, broken water (surf, swash), and dry land.

+To this this, we construct a model that is a U-Net with residual (or lateral/skip connections).
+For binary segmentation, we use binary image masks, which in turn dictates use of binary categorical crossentropy as a loss function, and a sigmoid activation function for classification.

+For multiclass segmentation, we take our label images, which are 2D images consisting of integers that encode classes, into a stack of binary masks of each class.
+Each binary mask uses 1 to represent the class, and 0 for everything else.
+This makes it amenable to simultaneous inference of all classes for all pixels using categorical crossentropy, and the softmax activation function on the classifying head.

+We will set up and train 3 different models:

+1. for binary (i.e. 2-class) segmentation
+2. for 4-class segmentation
+3. for 4-class segmentation, using a conditional random field (CRF) for post-processing the predicted label images

+We will use the CRF in the same sense as used by [Buscombe and Ritchie, 2018](https://www.mdpi.com/2076-3263/8/7/244), in that the deep learning model predicts the pixel class, but the CRF evaluates the likelihood of that class based on the image itself, and will return a modified version that is usually more accurate.

+Finally, we make another model trained in a different way (with a different loss function), so we have two models for the same task.
+And we create an ensemble model based on the outputs of the CRF model for each label estimate

+The general workflow:

+1. Set up a data workflow to feed the model as it trains
+  * use batches fed optimally to the GPU from TFRecord files
+  * split into train (50% of the data) and validation portions (50%)

+2. For the binary model, compile with dice loss, to better deal with class imbalance, and with an IoU metric for accuracy assessment.
+For multiclass models, we use categorical crossentropy

+3. Train it
+  * we are training the model from scratch because we don't have a similar dataset to train two models and transfer the weights, although that would be ideal possibly
+  * use a learning rate scheduler to pass variable learning rates to the model as it trains
+  * use 'early stopping' to base cessation of training on observed plateauing of validation loss
+  * use a checkpoint to monitor validation loss and save the best model weights when the validation loss improves

+4. Evaluate it
+  * study the model training history - the loss and accuracy curves of train and validation sets
+  * evaluate the performance of the trained model on the validation set
+  * read some sample images from file, and use the model for prediction

 *B) Optional class assignment*: an additional dataset will be provided that you can work on using the same models introduced in the class on your own.
 This [dataset](https://scholars.duke.edu/display/pub1419444) consists of aerial UAV colour imagery and labels of oyster reefs in shallow water, made publicly available by Duke University researcher [Patrick Gray](https://github.com/patrickcgray/oyster_net).
 There are two labels: `reef` and `no reef`.
 Participants will be encouraged to adapt what they learned in the class to their own image segmentation problems using their own data.